The complete guide to change manager roles and responsibilities

 Scaling the change management function

 Expanding the change management function within an organization is a crucial step in adapting to growth and ensuring effective management of change at all levels.
-It involves scaling the role of the Change Manager and developing a comprehensive framework that supports the entire change process.
+It involves scaling the role of the change manager and developing a comprehensive framework that supports the entire change process.

 Starting with part-time responsibility

-In smaller organizations, having a dedicated Change Manager may be challenging.
+In smaller organizations, having a dedicated change manager may be challenging.
 In such cases, the responsibilities of change management can be vested in a single individual who understands the nuances of the organization's IT infrastructure and business goals.
 This individual should ideally have a balanced role, such as incident or problem management, to avoid biases in prioritizing changes.

 Transitioning to a full-time role

-As the organization grows, appointing a dedicated, full-time Change Manager becomes vital.
+As the organization grows, appointing a dedicated, full-time change manager becomes vital.
 This individual should be responsible for overseeing all IT-related changes in the business.
-However, care must be taken to avoid bottlenecks where the Change Manager becomes overwhelmed by the volume of changes.
+However, care must be taken to avoid bottlenecks where the change manager becomes overwhelmed by the volume of changes.
 Delegating assessments to subject matter experts within the IT department can alleviate this risk.

 Establishing a small team